Heartleaf Philodendron Leaf Drop — Why Leaves Fall

 Work backward from when the drop began — right after a move, following a cold spell, or a slow drift with no obvious event — since that timeline narrows down which of the causes above actually applies here.

-If relocation: place in a stable position with medium to bright indirect light; maintain consistent watering; give the plant 2–4 weeks to adjust without further changes.
+If relocation: place the plant in a stable position with medium to bright indirect light, maintain consistent watering, and give it two to four weeks to adjust without any further changes to its environment.

-If cold: move away from cold windows and drafts; ensure temperatures stay above 60°F. New leaf production should resume once the plant is consistently warm.
+If cold: move the plant away from cold windows and drafts, and ensure ambient temperature stays above 60°F consistently.
+New leaf production should resume within a few weeks once the plant is reliably warm.

 If root rot is suspected (soil wet, stems soft): lift the plant free of its pot and swish the roots through a bowl of water, or rinse them at the sink, until enough clinging soil is gone to see the tissue clearly.
 Anything dark or mushy comes off with clean scissors, cut back into tissue that's clearly white or tan, and any soft stem tissue sitting just above damaged roots should come off too.
 Once it's repotted into fresh, dry mix with working drainage, keep the watering can away for roughly a week so the fresh cuts have a chance to seal over before they're exposed to moisture again.

-If pests are visible: begin pest treatment immediately.
-See mealybug or spider mite pages for specific protocols.
+If pests are visible: begin pest treatment immediately rather than waiting to see if drop continues.
+See the mealybug or spider mite pages for the specific weekly treatment protocol each requires.

 Prevention

-• Maintain a stable location for the plant
+- Maintain a stable location for the plant rather than moving it between rooms repeatedly

-• Inspect for pests monthly to catch infestations early
+- Inspect leaf axils and stem joints for pests monthly to catch infestations before they cause drop

 Quick Summary